mendix/docs/content/en/docs/catalog/register/without-mendix-cloud.md

 ---
 ## 1 Introduction

-This guide explains how to use [published OData services](/refguide/published-odata-services/) and [external entities](/refguide/external-entities/) with or without the [Catalog](/catalog/) when deploying locally, to a Private Cloud, the Tencent Cloud, or an On-Premises solution.
+This guide explains how to use published services and [external entities](/refguide/external-entities/) with or without the [Catalog](/catalog/) when deploying locally, to a Private Cloud, the Tencent Cloud, or an On-Premises solution.

 ## 1.1 Use Cases